SkiiZ-Switch/LoupGarouV667/README.md

 - `/lg roles list` to get the complete list of available roles
 - `/lg roles set <role> <amount>` to set the number of players for a given role

-##### Additonal commands compared to baseline repository:
+##### Additional commands compared to baseline repository:

 - `/lg nick <username> <nickname>` to set a nickname to a player
 - `/lg unnick <username>` to remove a nickname from a player
 - `/lg random` to list the probability to picking each role with a weight > 0
-- `/lg random showAll` to list the probability to picking each role (disregarding their weigth)
+- `/lg random showAll` to list the probability to picking each role (disregarding their weight)
 - `/lg random players <amount>` to set the number of players when using random role distribution

 ## Additional features gallery